NVIDIA-Merlin/HugeCTR/docs/python_interface.md

 ```bash
 updated_model = hugectr.Model.get_incremental_model()
 ```
-This method is only supported when the model oversubscription with **HMEM-based** parameter server  is utilized.
-It returns the updated embedding table since the last time calling this method to `updated_model`.
+This method is only supported in [Embedding Training Cache](./hugectr_embedding_training_cache.md) and returns the updated embedding table since the last time calling this method to `updated_model`.
 Note that `updated_model` only stores the embedding features being touched instead of the whole table.

-When training with multi-node, the `updated_model` returned in each node doesn't have common embedding features, and the aggregations of `updated_model` from each node form the complete updated sparse model.
+When training with multi-node, the `updated_model` returned in each node doesn't have duplicated embedding features, and the aggregations of `updated_model` from each node form the complete updated sparse model.

 The length of `updated_model` is equal to the number of embedding tables in your model, e.g., `length(updated_model)==2` for the wdl model.
 Each element in `updated_model` is a pair of NumPy arrays: a 1-D array stores keys in `long long` format, and another 2-D array stores embedding vectors in `float` format, where the leading dimension is the embedding vector size.
 E.g., `updated_model[0][0]` stores keys, and `updated_model[0][1]` stores the embedding vectors corresponding to keys in `updated_model[0][0]`.
 ***